OPEN HOUSE LONDON

 MELANCHOLIA.
 A SEBALD VARIATION

-This exhibition will take the viewer on a Sebaldian journey from the ruins of 1945 to the present day, provoking reflection about the European condition and about the nature of melancholy itself.
+This exhibition took the viewer on a Sebaldian journey from the ruins of 1945 to the present day, provoking reflection about the European condition and about the nature of melancholy itself.

-Dear Diary is an exhibition that explores the many ways in which diarists capture human experience and charts the ways in which paper diaries have been joined by phones and tablets as our means of keeping track of daily life.
+Dear Diary was an exhibition that explored the many ways in which diarists capture human experience and charted the ways in which paper diaries have been joined by phones and tablets as our means of keeping track of daily life.

 TRACES OF WAR

 A season of imagination and possibility celebrating the 500th anniversary of Thomas More's inspirational text, Utopia.
-Artists, designers, provocateurs and thinkers are experimenting with how we might live, make, work and play.
+Artists, designers, provocateurs and thinkers experimented with how we might live, make, work and play.

 COALSTORE produces ornate pieces of wearable art made of coal and created by a new movement of jewellery makers and material alchemists working under the tutelage of artists, theologians and philosophers from King's.